-The Bachelor of Business Administration - Management Major - and the Master of Business Administration -Management Concentration Accelerated Bachelor's and Master's degree is a 150-hour program.
+The Bachelor of Business Administration - Management Major - and the Master of Business Administration - Management Concentration Accelerated Bachelor's and Master's degree is a 150-hour program.
 Graduates will receive a Bachelor of Business Administration and a Master of Business Administration, both with an emphasis in Management.
 The program is designed to equip and transform students to be servant leaders with the knowledge and skills to increase job security, to position themselves for advancement within their own organizations, and for future employment and leadership opportunities within both the profit and nonprofit sectors of business.
-The proposed accelerated program is for individuals who may be inspired to continue their educational journey to a masters degree while pursuing an undergraduate degree because it will give them a competitive advantage in the workplace, and is more cost effective to do so.
+The proposed accelerated program is for individuals who may be inspired to continue their educational journey to a master's degree while pursuing an undergraduate degree because it will give them a competitive advantage in the workplace, and is more cost effective to do so.

-Degree Requirements for a BBA in Mana gement/MBA Mana gement Degree
+Degree Requirements for a BBA in Management/MBA Management Degree

+B.B.A.

-Degree Requirements for a BBA in Management/MBA Mana B.B.A.
-Computer Science COSC 1301 3 Developing A Christian Mind DCM 2301 3 ECON 2301 and 2302 6 English ENGL 1301, 1302, and 2301 or 2302 9 Fine Arts ART 1306 or COMA 1306 or MUSI 1306 3 Foundations for Excellence FOUN 1101 is required of all freshman and transfer students with fewer than 15 credit hours (AP, CLEP, IB, or dual/concurrent credit earned while in high school does not count toward these 15 credit hours).
-0-1 History HIST 1301, 1302, 2301, or 2302 6 Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2 Mathematics MATH 1307 and 1308 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
-6 Natural Science (1000 or 2000 level courses only) One laboratory science from Biology, Chemistry, Geology, Physical Science, or Physics 3-4 Religion RELI 1301, 1302, and six additional credit hours depending on semester hours transferred at time of initial enrollment 6-12 Social Sciences (1000 or 2000 level courses only) POLS 2301 American National Government required for all students.
+Computer Science COSC 1301 3

+Developing A Christian Mind DCM 2301 3

+Economics ECON 2301 and 2302 6

+English ENGL 1301, 1302, and 2301 or 2302 9

+Fine Arts FINE 1306 3

+Foundations for Excellence FOUN 1101 is required of all freshman and transfer students with fewer than 15 credit hours (AP, CLEP, IB, or dual/concurrent credit earned while in high school does not count toward these 15 credit hours).
+0-1

+History HIST 1301, 1302, 2301, or 2302 6

+Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2

+Mathematics MATH 1307 and 1308 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
+6

+Natural Science (1000 or 2000 level courses only) One laboratory science from Biology, Chemistry, Geology, Physical Science, or Physics 3-4

+Religion RELI 1301, 1302, and six additional credit hours depending on semester hours transferred at time of initial enrollment 6-12

+Social Sciences (1000 or 2000 level courses only) POLS 2301 American National Government required for all students.
 An additional 3 credit hours may be selected from Psychology or Sociology.
+6

-6 Speech COMA 1302 3
+Speech COMA 1302 3

-^{}General Studies Requirements: Students may take any combination of upper level/lower level electives sufficient to complete 63 credit hour minimum for General Studies Requirements.
+General Studies Requirements: Students may take any combination of upper level/lower level electives sufficient to complete 63 credit hour minimum for General Studies Requirements.